Deaths of dog walker, 83, and resident of a remote cabin possibly tied to escaped Idaho inmate - Local News 8

 After the ambush, one officer shot by Umphenour was in critical but stable condition, police said, while the second wounded officer had serious but non-life-threatening injuries.
 A third corrections officer also sustained non-life-threatening injuries when a responding police officer — mistakenly believing the shooter was still in the emergency room and seeing an armed person near the entrance — opened fire.

-Correction Director Josh Tewalt said Thursday one guard had been released from the hospital, and the other two are stable and improving.
+Correction Director Josh Tewalt said Thursday one guard had been released from the hospital, and the conditions of the other two are stable and improving.

-Meade had been escorted in the ambulance and at the hospital by a uniformed, unarmed officer wearing a ballistic vest, tailed by two armed officers, Correction officials said.
-Security for transporting Meade to the hospital from prison was enhanced because of his violent history, but the department will review their overall policies for transporting inmates to hospitals, Tewalt said.

 The department is reviewing its policies and practices in light of the escape, he said.
 The attack came amid a wave of gun violence at hospitals and medical centers, which have struggled to adapt to the rise of threats.